So we've seen a couple of 2010 lists lately, but from a technical perspective, we think they were missing some important stuff.

 3. Traffic wars: SEO vs SEM

 This will be a good year for google, especially considering the impact of their latest search engine updates to their core business, paid traffic.
-Obviously, the search engine is becoming more robust against SEO voodoo, and favors “high-qualiy’ content from reliable sources.
-Let’s not forget that the uberabused no-follow tag and Twitter already massively disrupt the link graph.
+Obviously, the search engine is becoming more robust against SEO voodoo, and favors “high-quality’ content from reliable sources.
+Let’s not forget that the uber abused no-follow tag and Twitter already massively disrupt the link graph.

 4. Design wars: Art Director vs. Machine